 Pak Nam Pran’s best season is from November to April when the latitude’s heat gets cooled down by monsoon and thermal winds.
 It’s a much more laid-back alternative to the bigger and busier resort city of Hua Hin, 30 km north.

-The town is also a gateway into the imperial Khao Sam Roi Yot National Park about 30kms south, which translates to “The 300 peaks mountains”, home to the popular Phraya Nakhon Cave.
+The town is also a gateway into the imperial Khao Sam Roi Yot National Park, which translates to “The 300 peaks mountains”, and is home to the popular Phraya Nakhon Cave.

 Kitesurfing in Pak Nam Pran